pachterlab/kb_docs/docs/source/manuals/bustools.rst

       Sort by flag, barcode, UMI, then ec.

    --no-flags
       Ignore and reset the flag column while sorting.
-If read numbers are present in the flag column of the BUS file, sorting using this option renders BUS file suitable for use in generating count matrices..
+If read numbers are present in the flag column of the BUS file, sorting using this option renders BUS file suitable for use in generating count matrices.